mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 139 - Business Code in the User Interface/readme.md

 If you have strong evidence on severe performance bottlenecks you need to automatically duplicate your business logic on the frontend.

-You cannot just skip the backend part.
+You can't just skip the backend part.

 You should not make it manually because you will forget to do it.